JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 ## Minification and obfuscation

 The Compose Multiplatform Gradle plugin includes built-in support for [ProGuard](https://www.guardsquare.com/proguard).
-ProGuard ia an [open-source tool](https://github.com/Guardsquare/proguard) for code minification and obfuscation.
+ProGuard is an [open-source tool](https://github.com/Guardsquare/proguard) for code minification and obfuscation.

 For each *default* (without ProGuard) packaging task, the Gradle plugin provides a *release* task (with ProGuard):